Visiting Banff in June? Here’s All You NEED to Know

 Get into the Backcountry Via Horseback

 Come late June, Banff Trail Riders will start their backcountry tours again.
 Enjoying one of these tours is a once-in-a-lifetime experience not many get to have.
-If you can, I would highly suggest booking the 5-night trip back to Halfway Lodge.
+If you have the time and are very interested in a remote backcountry experience, I would highly suggest booking the 5-night trip back to Halfway Lodge.

 Mt Norquay Via Ferratta